-Easy to moderate trail near that travels through the valley formed by Boulder Peak and Trapper Peak.
+Easy to moderate trail that travels through the valley formed by Boulder Peak and Trapper Peak.
 The trail is about 10 miles total in length but Boulder Creek Falls at the 4.5 mile mark makes for a good spot to return to the trailhead.
 9 miles might be a little far but this is a great family-friendly hike in Bitterroot National Forest!

 Camas Creek Trail #125 – 6.5 miles out and back

-The first 1/2 mile of this trail in on an “old logging road”.
+The first 1/2 mile of this trail is on an “old logging road”.
 The trail then crosses two “foot log bridges” while climbing along the creek to Camas Lake.
 In the early summer you will see a variety of wildflowers.
 You will also be rewarded with a scenic view of the Bitterroot Valley.

 Canyon Creek Trail #525 – 10.0 miles out and back